rayzor88/testrepo/README.md

 ## Editing this file

-This file is for my HTML/CSS/JavaScript beta course on Coursera.
+This repo is for my HTML/CSS/JavaScript beta course on Coursera.